-- If you change the virtual buffer pool size or the hiperpool size of one of the listed buffer pools, the New size, at the top of the page, reflects the new sum (in MB).
+- If you change the virtual buffer pool size of one of the listed buffer pools, the New size, at the top of the page, reflects the new sum (in MB).
 Initially, Planned and New show the same value.
 (Small differences are possible because only integer pages are calculated, not fractions.) - To change a value, double-click the value and edit it.
 Then, press Enter or select a different field.